jterrazz/42-hypertube/README.md

 *Disclaimer: This application was made for learning purposes at the 42 Paris School.
 For legal reasons, this shouldn't be used in the real world.*

-Learn more about this project usinging the [wiki](https://github.com/jterrazz/42-hypertube/wiki).
+Learn more about this project using the [wiki](https://github.com/jterrazz/42-hypertube/wiki).

 ## Starting guide